 Students must complete prerequisite courses with a passing grade before attempting the related subsequent courses.
-Students and parents are advised that all requests for schedule changes for 2018-2019 must be made by May 1st.
+Students and parents are advised that all requests for schedule changes must be made by May 1st.
 Requests for schedule changes made between March 1 and May 1st be honored if space is still available in the course.